-APPELLATION Saint-Émilion Grand Cru CLASSIFICATION 1° Grand Cru Classé VINEYARD SIZE 23.5 hectares (58 acres) SOIL TYPES Asteriated limestone on the plateau Blue clay on limestone in the slopes VINEYARD GRAPE VARIETALS 90% Merlot - 10% Cabernet Franc AVERAGE VINE AGE 25 years VITICULTURE "Culture raisonnée" Soil tilling (4 ways) Vine growth management adapted to the climatic conditions HARVEST Manual harvest Double sorting: optical and manual WINEMAKING In thermo-regulated concrete and stainless-steel vats Gentle, controlled maceration and extraction AGING 16-18 months in French oak barrels (50% new) 2014 VINTAGE BLEND 88% Merlot - 12% Cabernet Franc
+APPELLATION Saint-Émilion Grand Cru CLASSIFICATION 1° Grand Cru Classé VINEYARD SIZE 23.5 hectares (58 acres) SOIL TYPES Asteriated limestone on the plateau Blue clay on limestone in the slopes VINEYARD GRAPE VARIETALS 90% Merlot - 10% Cabernet Franc AVERAGE VINE AGE 25 years VITICULTURE "Culture raisonnée" Soil tilling (4 ways) Vine growth management adapted to the climatic conditions HARVEST Manual harvest Double sorting: optical and manual WINEMAKING In thermo-regulated concrete and stainless-steel vats Gentle, controlled maceration and extraction AGING 16-18 months in French oak barrels (50% new) 2015 VINTAGE BLEND 88% Merlot - 12% Cabernet Franc

 CHÂTEAU BÉLAIR-MONANGE PREMIER GRAND CRU CLASSÉ Château Bélair-Monange traces its origins back to Roman times.
 Situated at the highest point of Saint-Émilion's famed limestone plateau, it has long been considered one of the region's very best crus.
 By 1850 it was ranked by Cocks & Feret as the leading wine of Saint-Émilion, a position it held well into the twentieth century. Établissements Jean-Pierre Moueix purchased the iconic Château in 2008 and immediately undertook extensive renovations of the vineyard, winery, underground quarries, and château in order to restore the cru to its rightful historic status.
 In 2012, Château Magdelaine, a contiguous Premier Grand Cru Classé acquired by Jean-Pierre Moueix in 1952, was merged into Château Bélair-Monange.
 The name 'Monange,' in addition to its literal translation, 'my angel,' was the maiden name of Jean-Pierre Moueix's mother, Anne-Adèle, the first Moueix woman to call Saint-Émilion her home.
 Château Bélair-Monange combines the terroirs of the most privileged sites of Saint-Émilion.
 The limestone from the central plateau parcels offers freshness, minerality, and delicate, lingering aromatics, while the dense, blue clay of the slopes provides intensity, length, and a unique elegance to the wine.
-2014 VINTAGE " Ripeness is all" (Shakespeare, King Lear) The winter of 2013/14 saw a series of violent storms, heavy rainfall and exceptional mildness.
-Although the weather calmed down somewhat by the spring, the mildness remained.
-The warm, dryer conditions allowed for an even flowering.
-Summer was again marked by powerful storms and rains but this hot, wet weather positively encouraged the active growth of the vines.
-The conditions became much dryer towards the end of August, and the heat remained a constant throughout September and well into October, ensuring that 2014 would be a vintage of great quality.
-Harvest took place from September 27th to October 8th.
+2015 VINTAGE " Viens !
+Le soleil te parle en paroles sublimes..."
+Leconte de Lisle The winter of 2014 - 2015 was quite cool and rainy.
+The spring, mild and dry, allowed for a quick and even flowering, The first part of the summer was marked by a very hot and dry period, followed by a slight drop in temperatures and a few welcome showers.
+Veraison was regular.
+The heat returned at the end of August and in early September, assuring the quality of the vintage.
+The 2015 vintage was notable for the following factors: an ample, homogenous budbreak, requiring control of the quantities; and heat and drought conditions necessitating careful canopy management.
+Indeed, vineyard intervention was often at a minimum to allow for sufficient foliage to protect the grapes.
+The summer, marked by high temperatures, announced a sun-soaked vintage similar to 1990 or 2003, but the month of September, cooler and with a little rainfall, allowed for an ideal phenological maturation.
+The grape skins ripened, presenting abundant tannins that were neither astringent nor bitter.
+We harvested grapes with strong qualitative potential in ideal conditions, from September 23rd to 30th.